Why Evolution is True

 Why Evolution is True is a popular science book by American biologist Jerry Coyne.
 It was published in 2009, dubbed "Darwin Year" as it marked the bicentennial of Charles Darwin and the hundred and fiftieth anniversary of the publication of his On the Origin of Species By Means of Natural Selection.
-Coyne examines the evidence for evolution, some of which was known to Darwin (biogeography) and some of which has emerged in recent years (evidence from molecular biology).
+Coyne examines the evidence for evolution, some of which was known to Darwin (biogeography) and some of which has emerged in recent years (molecular biology).
 The book was a New York Times bestseller, and reviewers praised the logic of Coyne's arguments and the clarity of his prose.
 It was reprinted as part of the Oxford Landmark Science series.

 Summary

-Chapter One, What is Evolution?, gives a brief overview of Darwin's theory of evolution by natural selection as theory and fact.
+Chapter One, "What is Evolution?", gives a brief overview of Darwin's theory of evolution by natural selection as theory and fact.
 He writes that the "process is remarkably simple.
 It requires only that individuals of a species vary genetically in their ability to survive and reproduce in their environment.
 Given this, natural selection—and evolution—are inevitable."

-Chapter Two, Written in the Rocks, examines evidence of evolution from paleontology.
+Chapter Two, "Written in the Rocks", examines evidence of evolution from paleontology.
 Coyne highlights several transitional fossils, notably Tiktaalik, a transitional form between lobe-finned fish and amphibians discovered by his University of Chicago colleague Neil Shubin in 2004.
-He traces the history of fossils showing the evolution of birds from theropod dinosaurs, starting with the discovery of Archaeopteroyx in 1861 and culminating with several fossil discoveries made in the 1990s such as Sinornithosarus millenii, Microraptor gui and Mei long.
+He traces the history of fossils showing the evolution of birds from theropod dinosaurs, starting with the discovery of Archaeopteryx in 1861 and culminating with several fossil discoveries made in the 1990s such as Sinornithosarus millenii, Microraptor gui and Mei long.
 The evolution of whales from artiodactyls is remarkably well-preserved, as documented by Indohyus, Pakicetus, Ambulocetus, Rhodocetus, Basilosaurus and Dorudon.
 Many of these fossils were predicted to exist before they were discovered, an example of evolution's predictive power.
-Evolution also predicts where and when these fossils should occur in the fossil record, and these predictions have been confirmed.
-(There are many other examples of transitional fossils, such as those documenting the evolution of horses.)
 The transitional fossils in human evolution are discussed in Chapter Eight.